 Greg grew up on the family farm in upstate New York, inheriting a stewardship for nature and a lifelong appreciation for the wonders of water.
 Texas A&M University brought him to Galveston in 1985, which immediately became home.
 His professional animal care career began in 1988 at Sea Arama-Marineworld, and progressed through a stint at the Marine Biomedical Institute working with cephalopods, and finally taking on the animal care manager’s role for the first time as Moody Gardens’ Rainforest supervisor in 1993.
 In 1999, he took the opportunity to serve as site manager for marine mammal operations in Taiji, Japan and Beijing, China.
 In 2001, he assisted in the establishment of an open water marine mammal and small aquarium facility in Subic Bay, Philippines.
-He returned to Texas and re-established roots in the Galveston area as a new dad, and Moody Gardens Animal Husbandry Manager.
+He returned to Texas in 2002 and re-established roots in the Galveston area as a new dad, and Moody Gardens Animal Husbandry Manager.

 Since 2003, Greg has partnered with GINTC in several nature tourism and birdwatching activities and events, all designed to create enthusiasm for the fantastic natural environment that our Island offers.
 Greg serves on the GINTC board, Houston Audubon Society board and is the chapter chair for the Galveston County Audubon Group.